thealmightydeity/Instapish/README.md

 Dependencies

-    Express.js: A web framework for Node.js used to create the server.
+    Express.js: A web framework for Node.js used to create the server.    node server.js

     body-parser: Middleware to parse incoming request bodies.